How Can You Test the Air In Your House For Mold?

 Step 5: Find Out The Results

-Two days after collecting your sample in a room you think may have spores, it will be ready to check.
+It will be ready to check two days after collecting your sample in a room you think may have spores.

 If You Have Mold